CrimsonWarpedcraft/plugin-template/README.md

 * Gradle build config
 * Simple .gitignore for common Gradle files

-## Setup
+## Usage
-In order to use this template for yourself, there are a few things that you will need to change.
+In order to use this template for yourself, there are a few things that you will need to keep in mind.

+### Release Info
+Stable version of this repo are tagged `vX.Y.Z` and have an associated [release](https://github.com/CrimsonWarpedcraft/plugin-template/releases).

+Testing versions of this repo are tagged `vX.Y.Z-RC-N` and have an associated [pre-release](https://github.com/CrimsonWarpedcraft/plugin-template/releases).

+Development versions of this repo are pushed to the master branch and are **not** tagged.

 ### Discord Notifications
 In order to use Discord notifications, you will need to create two GitHub secrets. `DISCORD_WEBHOOK_ID`